I Do, I Do (TV series): Cast and characters

-In his twenties, he vowed to become rich within ten years.
-But he only has a high school diploma, works as a seller of counterfeit luxury shoes, and constantly runs away from the police during crackdowns on illicit goods.
-But he believes that he has to maintain his cool style.
-And he invests a lot of time on networking to get a big break.
+Tae-kang is a man in his 20s who vowed to become rich within ten years.
+He only has a high school diploma, works as a seller of counterfeit luxury shoes, and constantly runs away from the police during crackdowns on illicit goods.
+Despite this, Tae-kang believes that he has to maintain his cool style.
 By a stroke of luck, he is hired by a chaebol firm as a shoe designer.
-Compared to the other designers, he has no training, experience or family money.
-Work becomes a challenge.
-On top of this, he finds himself entangled with Ji-ahn who is an older woman with a bad temper...